pretoms/dpp_template/README.md

 A new template for the Design for Physical Prototyping project documentation.
 It uses the static site generator [Hugo](https://gohugo.io/) to generate a web pages from [Markdown](https://www.markdownguide.org/) files with the [Hugo Book Theme](https://github.com/alex-shpak/hugo-book) and the theme component [hugo-video](https://github.com/martignoni/hugo-video).

-To get started with your documentation, generate your own repository by clicking "[use this template]" or clone this repository.
+To get started with your documentation, generate your own repository by clicking "[use this template](https://github.com/pretoms/dpp_template/generate)" or clone this repository.
-Using GitHub pages you can access your documentation via [https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME](https://pretoms.github.io/dpp_docs/).
+Using GitHub pages you can access your documentation via [https://YOUR-GITHUB-USERNAME.github.io/YOUR-REPO-NAME](https://pretoms.github.io/dpp_template/).

 # Quickstart